 Bottom line: it’s difficult enough setting up a startup without having to deal with issues between founders, especially legal issues.
-So if you don’t want to find yourself among the many startups that fail due to founder disputes, you should definitely sign a founder’s agreement.
+So if you don’t want to find yourself among the many startups that fail due to founder disputes, sign a founder’s agreement.

 What is a founder’s agreement?

-A founder’s agreement, also known sometimes as a partnership agreement, is an agreement signed between the founders (entrepreneurs) of a venture or startup.
+A founder’s agreement, also known sometimes as a partnership agreement, is an agreement signed between the founders of a venture or startup.
 The agreement is intended to define the relationship between the founders, and the terms and conditions of their partnership and work on the startup.
-Any decent founder’s agreement usually covers at least 30 issues (which is why they are usually 8 – 16 pages), and is usually written in legalize (Legal English – a higher level of English with a lot of legal jargon).
+Any decent founder’s agreement usually covers at least 30 issues (which is why they are usually 8 – 16 pages long).
+They are usually written in ‘legalize’ (Legal English – a higher level of English with a lot of legal jargon).

 But wait, if a founder’s agreement is so important, why wouldn’t founders sign it?